 On the first day of our epic adventure, one of our leaders, Susannah, enthusiastically described “Bhutanese magic.”
-She said that tiny miracles can happen in everyday life while in Bhutan, so make an effort to notice them.
-Originally, I was very skeptical but after meeting the reincarnated spirit of a leader of Bhutan just because of a crooked kira, which is a traditional dress for women in Bhutan, I began to believe.
+She said that tiny miracles can happen in everyday life while in Bhutan, so we should make an effort to notice them.
+Originally, I was very skeptical, but after meeting the reincarnated spirit of a leader of Bhutan just because of a crooked kira—which is a traditional dress for women in Bhutan—I began to believe.

 As I was entering the temple, a soft hand touched my arm and the same young lady was peering at me through dark framed glasses.
 “Hello, friend!”
-After some small talk, we entered through the gates, side-by-side, when she asked me if I would like to visit the Rimpoche.
-I wasn’t sure if the Rimpoche was a person, place, or thing, so of course I said yes.
+After some small talk, we entered through the gates, side-by-side, and she asked me if I would like to visit the Rimpoche.
+I wasn’t sure if the Rimpoche was a person, place, or thing—so of course I said yes.

-We walked through the courtyard of masked dancers toward a staircase on the left side of the festival musicians.
+We walked through a courtyard filled with masked dancers, toward a staircase off to the side of the festival musicians.
 I received a white scarf from my new friend who said, “What I do, you follow.”
-At that moment, I realized I may be in over my head.
+At that moment, I realized I could be in over my head.
 I watched as my friend made small fan folds from the scarf, and I attempted to follow suit.
 We removed our shoes and bags and walked up another set of stairs into a dark room lit by a single window overlooking the courtyard dancers.

-I didn’t realize the significance of my encounter with the Rimpoche until I told Liz who was wide-eyed with surprise.
+I didn’t realize the significance of my encounter with the Rimpoche until I told my trip leader, who was wide-eyed with surprise.
 Everything happened extremely fast, and while many members of my group attribute this amazing experience to my eager engagement, I believe it was pure fortune—luck, good timing, and just a pinch of Bhutanese magic.